๐ In this article

 Large, extended families โ whether Indian joint families, British extended clans, or multi-generational immigrant families โ all share one thing: a complex, high-volume gift economy.
 Multiple weddings, births, birthdays and milestones across branches of the family, pooled contributions, and social obligations that span decades.

-Without a system, this complexity doesn't just cause confusion โ it causes conflict.
+Without a system, this complexity causes conflict.
 And gift-related disputes are among the most persistent sources of family friction across every culture.

 Why Large Families Have Complex Gift Dynamics

-Key questions that go unanswered without a system: Who pays for gifts given jointly?
+Consider an extended family attending six to ten significant gifting events per year.
+Key unanswered questions: Who pays for joint gifts?
 Who decides the amount?
-How is what was received recorded โ per branch or collectively?
-When someone gives more than their share expects, does that create an obligation?
+How are received gifts recorded โ per branch or collectively?
+When someone contributes more than expected, does that create an obligation?

 The most common family gift dispute: "We gave them ยฃ200 at their wedding.
 They only gave ยฃ80 at ours."
 Whether accurate or misremembered, this statement has generated more lasting family tension than almost anything else.
 Accurate, shared records prevent it entirely.